zhanghaowx/DreamMaker/README.md

-# WordPress-Bootstrap
+# WordPress-DigitalOcean
-Build a website on WordPress.
+Build a website on WordPress using **DigitalOcean**'s cloud servers.

 ### Version Control
 [Composer] is used to manage WordPress core.
 Here is an instruction on [Using Composer with WordPress].